Tenancy agreements

 Ending a tenancy agreement and taking legal action is something we only do when:

-• we have tried everything else to help a tenant manage their tenancy
+- we have tried everything else to help a customer manage their tenancy

-• a tenant has seriously breached their tenancy agreement
+- a customer has seriously breached their tenancy agreement